ScottRMackenzie/com1001-2024/README.md

 # COM1001 – Introduction to Software Engineering <br /> Spring Semester 2024
+If you have any questions, feel free to open a discussion.
+Remember that I cannot assist in any way that would be considered [unfair means](https://www.sheffield.ac.uk/new-students/unfair-means).

+# Disclaimer
+It's important to note that the information provided may not fully represent the actual experience of taking this module.
+The content and delivery of the module can vary over time.
+You should be prepared for the possibility that the reality of the module may not align perfectly with the information presented.
+This is just a general overview, but the true nature of the module can only be fully understood through direct participation and engagement.

+These are only my opinions and are not representative of the module or the University of Sheffield.

-# Advice for the Module - From Me (Student who sat the module)
+# Advice for the Module - From a student who sat the module
-These are notes and advice that I would have like to have had before sitting the module. <br><br>
+These are notes and advice that I would have like to have had before sitting the module.

 The module is a year long and is split into two main group activities split between the semesters.
 You will be in the same team for both semesters.

 ## 1. First Semester
 In the first semester, you will have lectures and assessments as well as a coursework team project.
 For the team project, you will be put into a team that you will be with for the entire module.
 You then will be given a "real" client who will require you to build them some sort of application or a website with both front end and backend development.

-For the project in this repo, we was give the task to make a book publishing platform using Sinatra (Which is basically simplified ruby on rails and is quite easy to learn)
+For the project in this repo, we was given the task to make a book publishing platform.

 ### The Task
-The main task of the first semester is to create a requirements document which will create story cards that each contain user stories and acceptance criteria.
-I would recommend that you also include statistics such as a ranking of each story on how critical they are to meet the clients needs and the scale of the complexity of an implementation.
+The main task of the first semester is to create a requirements document which will create story cards that each contain a user story and an acceptance criteria.
+I would recommend that you also include statistics such as a ranking of each story on how critical they are to meet the client's needs and the scale of the complexity of an implementation.
 (Remember that these figures are just estimates so don't have to be exactly realistic but needs to be in line with your other stories)

 Each story card should be split into the groups for each of the of stakeholders provided.
 (E.g. for a book publishing platform, the stakeholders where readers, writers and staff members.)
-The stakeholders should be provided in your clients requirement slides.
+The stakeholders should be provided in your client's requirement slides.

-You should have a minimum of 50 story cards all together but remember quite a lot of these can be simple like logging in, logging out, creating an account, ect.
+You should have an absolute minimum of 50 story cards all together but remember quite a lot of these can be simple like logging in, logging out, creating an account, ect.

 Your mark may be influenced by your layout so use some sort of grid system for the best clarity and possible marks.